How to Paint With Recycled TP Rolls Cute Craft for Kids- Halloween Edition

 I know you save those toilet paper and paper towel rolls just like I do.
 Some may call it hoarding but I call it “saving craft supplies for a rainy day”!
 There are an unlimited number of crafts and painting projects you can create with these.
 I love to make all my craft projects for young kids have an educational twist.
 Today we will be using the tp rolls to paint pumpkins, ghosts, witch hats, and cats for Halloween.
-You can get your kiddo practicing math skills like pattern making, set creating and counting.
-TP Roll Crafts for Halloween is fun and educational!
+You can get your kiddo practicing math skills like pattern making, set creating, and counting.
+TP Roll Paint Crafts (Halloween Edition) can be fun and educational!
 It is an easy craft activity to do when you are short on time and supplies.